What Are Sleeping Pills?

 - Hair test: up to 90 days

-These drugs slow down the neural activity of the brain, induces muscle relaxation and slower breathing.
+Taking sleeping pills slows down the neural activity of the brain, induces muscle relaxation and slower breathing.
 This effect is achieved when these medications bind to the GABA receptor site and stimulate the production of GABA neurotransmitters.

 - State of lightheadedness